jasonbayton/11ty/_src/android/considerations-when-migrating-from-device-administrator-to-android-enterprise.md

 </div>

-Organisations looking at Android Enterprise for the first time today may very likely already have a mature Android management process in place centred around the legacy *device administrator* enrolment model.
-With this model being [deprecated partially with Android P and fully in Android Q](/2017/12/google-is-deprecating-device-admin-in-favour-of-android-enterprise/), and Google having a long-standing requirement for Android Enterprise-validated EMMs to [have a plan in place](https://developers.google.com/android/work/requirements#6.-device-admin-deprecation_1) to cease support for Device Admin, now is the time to start thinking about migration.
+Organisations still managing Android devices through the legacy *device administrator* enrolment model need to migrate to Android Enterprise.
+Device administrator was [deprecated partially with Android 9 and fully in Android 10](/2017/12/google-is-deprecating-device-admin-in-favour-of-android-enterprise/), Google required Android Enterprise-validated EMMs to [have a plan in place](https://developers.google.com/android/work/requirements#6.-device-admin-deprecation_1) to cease support for Device Admin, and major EMM vendors have since ended Device Admin support entirely.

 It is important to understand the implications of a migration from a device administrator deployment to one (or more) of the deployment scenarios available with Android Enterprise; depending on the deployment scenario chosen it *could* be very disruptive, but steps can be taken to reduce this.